Glareolidae: Distribution and habitat

 The coursers are typically found in open and arid environments such as deserts and scrub.
 The three-banded courser and bronze-winged courser are exceptions, being found in woodland and usually away from open land.
 The subfamily is usually also associated with lowland areas, although the Burchell's courser is found in southern Africa's Afro-alpine areas.
 The pratincoles are associated with wetlands, rivers, estuaries and other inland waterways.
 As with the coursers there are exceptions, particularly the black-winged pratincole which breeds and feeds on open steppes.

 Some species of pratincole are long-distance migrants.
 Shorter migrations include those of the Madagascar pratincole, which migrates from its breeding grounds in Madagascar to East Africa; in contrast the black-winged pratincole migrates from the steppes of Eastern Europe and Central Asia to West and Southern Africa.
 The migration, which can measure 10000 km in distance, is often undertaken as a single non-stop flight and is flown at high altitude.
 The coursers are not particularly migratory, although the cream-colored courser does migrate from the northern extremes of its range in the winter.
 The coursers are fairly nomadic, but do not undertake long-distance migrations.

 Behaviour

 The coursers are crepuscular and nocturnal in their habits, and are generally inconspicuous, particularly the woodland species.
-They are not as social as the highly gregarious and noisy pratincoles, some species of which may also active at dawn and dusk.
+They are not as social as the highly gregarious and noisy pratincoles, some species of which may also be active at dawn and dusk.